mjd-dataalchemist/HotelBookings---DataAnalysis/Readme.md

   ![Talend - Fact Table](images/talend_fact.png)

 ## Star Schema Implementation
-The star schema was implemented on two platforms:
+The star schema was implemented on two data tools:
 - **Microsoft SQL Server Database**: For data storage and management.
 - **Power BI**: For reporting and dashboard creation.
 Additionally, Power Query was used to optimize the data transformation process.

 ## Dashboard Design and Development
-The dashboard was designed and developed in Power BI, using advanced techniques such as:
+The interactive dashboard was designed and developed in Power BI, using advanced techniques such as:
 - **Bookmarks**
 - **Calculation Groups**
 - **Field Parameters**
 - **DAX for creating measures**
 ![Dashboard](images/dashboard.png)

-This approach provides a dynamic and detailed visualization of the data, allowing users to explore and analyze the information interactively.
+This approach provides a dynamic and detailed visualization of the data, allowing users to interactively analyze the information interactively.

 ---

-I hope this project provides valuable insights and fosters a deeper understanding of patterns in hotel bookings!
+I hope this project provides valuable insights and a greater understanding of patterns in hotel bookings!